 "Yes, one day we will test our code, just not now, soon, right after this next release... we promise..."

 Hi, My name is Shai Reznik and I've got an interesting business opportunity to discuss with you.
 At the end of the day, we all want to feel more confident in our code stability and design so we could make changes without the fear of breaking something.
-But getting started with testing is hard, and testing Angular apps can be confusing and overwhelming.
-In this talk, I'll share with you a few secrets that will jump-start your way to testing success, a great love life, worldwide fame and a multi-billion company with lots of profits and money!
+There’s a cure - it’s called Test Driven Development and it’ll save your life.
+Don’t believe me?
+I’ll show you, wait and see..
+We’ll develop a real feature together… then you’ll see… yeah… you will… I’ll also share a few new testing techniques I’ve been working on that will jump start your way into testing success, a great love life, worldwide fame and a multi-billion company with lots of profits and money!

 But mostly testing success...